In this short tutorial, you’ll see how to create a tkinter GUI with the following components:

 To start, here is the complete code to create the tkinter GUI.
 Later, you’ll see an explanation of the main components of the code.

-You’ll need to ensure that the matplotlib package is installed in Python.
-This package is used to display the charts (i.e., bar and pie charts).
+You’ll need to ensure that the Matplotlib package is installed in Python.
+This package is used to display the charts (i.e., the bar and the pie charts).

 import tkinter as tk